 - Have open and honest conversations – give and receive feedback when the time is right

 - Fight to the death

 Captain Luke Hodge said in 2013, “We came up with six behaviours that we believe that if we follow them and mark each other on them and live them, then we would be here saluting the premiership cup.”

 Commenting on their 2015 premiership flag, Ray McLean said, “A strongly aligned culture and leadership is still the most reliable recipe for success.”

-We are proud to have such a successful working relationship with the 2015 Premiers and look forward to working with the Hawks next season.
+We are proud to have had such a successful working relationship with the three-peat Premiers and look forward to working with them towards their next flag.